RedHat-UX/red-hat-design-system/docs/foundations/color/theming.md

 ### Dark theme

 The dark theme can be used for highlighting content with dark colors or if a brighter interface would otherwise disrupt the user experience.
-Most light theme components have dark theme counterparts.
+Most light theme elements and patterns have dark theme counterparts.

 {% alert title="Brand red and accessibility",
             state="warning" %}
-Do not apply the Red Hat red color to text in dark environments unless it meets <a href="https://www.w3.org/TR/WCAG21/">WCAG 2.1 AA</a> requirements.
+Do not apply the Red Hat red color to text in dark environments unless it meets <a href="https://www.w3.org/WAI/WCAG21/Understanding/">WCAG 2.1 AA</a> requirements.
 {% endalert %}

 {% example palette="darkest",